Weston Pass Info & History

 The 13,000 foot Buffalo Peaks, formed by volcanic action long after the Mosquito Range uplift, mark the western edge of the 39 Mile Volcano Belt.

-- Before there were roads to South Park, early gold rushers using the Santa Fe Trail would head north along Fountain Creek.
+- Before there were roads to South Park, early gold rushers using the Santa Fe Trail would head north along Fountain Creek on the Front Range.

-- As Pikes Peak came into view, they continued northwest up the creek and over Ute Pass, and then used Buffalo Peaks as a landmark as they entered South Park.
+- As Pikes Peak came into view, they continued northwest up the creek and over Ute Pass, and then used Buffalo Peaks as a landmark as they entered the South Park valley.

 - A crude toll road was built over Weston Pass as early as the summer of 1860.